samlaubscher/Stellar-Drift-Game-M2/README.md

 ---
 ## UX
 ### Overview
 When starting this project, I knew I wanted to develop something highly interactive and engaging, not only for the user but for me as the developer.
 I wanted to create a responsive and dynamic front end website, demonstrating an ability to effectively understand and impliment the use of multiple programming languages, but most of all I wanted to really step out of my comfort zone and push myself to create something I would ultimately learn a considerable amount from.
-I liked the idea of building a game from vanilla JavaScript and remembered a video I had once seen about making stars on a screen move using just JS.
+I liked the idea of building a game from vanilla JavaScript and remembered a video I had once seen about making a starfield simulation using just JavaScript and some clever code.

 I had recently discovered the music synth wave with its asthetical retro space-age themed artwork, so this twinned with the stars idea quickly became inspiration for building a space themed game and creating the music that accompanies it.